MicrosoftDocs/power-platform/power-platform/admin/security/security-posture-overview.md

-**What components make up a security feature card?**
+## What components make up a security feature card?

 Each security feature tile consists of the following specifications

-•	Description – Provides the full details of that specific security feature
+- Description – Provides the full details of that specific security feature

-•	Impact – The overall impact it brings to the security posture
+- Impact – The overall impact it brings to the security posture

-•	Recommended action – Steps needed to take to increase the security score
+- Recommended action – Steps needed to take to increase the security score

-•	Completion status – Percentage left towards completing a recommended action
+- Completion status – Percentage left towards completing a recommended action

-•	Refreshed time – Timestamp as to when the recommended action was calculated
+- Refreshed time – Timestamp as to when the recommended action was calculated

-**
-**What are the various security features that Security Hub has to offer?**
+## What are the various security features that Security Hub has to offer?

 **Tenant Isolation:** This is a feature that is enabled at the tenant level for both managed and unmanaged environments.
 Tenant isolation allows Global administrators and Power Platform administrators to effectively govern the movement of tenant data from Microsoft Entra authorized data sources to and from their tenant.
 For more information, refer to [tenant isolation](../cross-tenant-restrictions.md).